Considerations in Forming a Limited Liability Company

 a) One (1) original or true copy of the Certificate of Organization.
 If the filer requests a copy of the Certificate of Organization an additional exact copy of the filed document along with a return-addressed envelope with adequate first-class postage must also be submitted.

 b) The processing fee of $70.00 payable to the State of Utah.

 c) You may file in person, by mail, fax, or email.
-Means of payment are, cash, check, or money order made payable to the "State of Utah."
+Means of payment are; cash, check, money order, or credit card made payable to the "State of Utah."

 Historical Review of Limited Liability Companies